Motion for Disbursement of Surplus Funds After Foreclosure

 Review the Tentative Ruling and Notify Court and Opponent if You Wish to Appear

-Pursuant to Local Rule 1.06, as modified for Department 47, the judge will read your documents and will post a tentative ruling on the motion by 2:00 p.m. two court days before the hearing.
+Pursuant to Local Rule 1.06, the judge will read your documents and will post a tentative ruling on the motion by 2:00 p.m. the court day before the hearing.
 (If you are not filing in Sacramento, check with your county court for their rules on tentative rulings.
 Most counties use a similar system.)

 Closely review the tentative ruling.
 Since you are asking the court for to set aside the default, you are looking for your motion to be “GRANTED.”
 If the court does not grant your request, your motion will be “DENIED.”
 Even if your request is granted, be sure to read the tentative ruling very carefully, since it will likely contain other important information such as if and when you need to serve and file your proposed Answer (or other response).

 If you are happy with the tentative ruling: you do not need to do anything.
-You won’t have to go to court unless ordered to appear in the tentative ruling or unless the other side calls you and the court no later than 12:00 p.m. (noon) the court day before the hearing.
+You won’t have to go to court unless ordered to appear in the tentative ruling or unless the other side calls you and the court between 2:00 p.m. and 4:00 p.m. the court day before your hearing date to request an oral argument in front of the judge.
 If that happens, you should go to the court hearing and be prepared to argue why your motion should be granted.

 8